© Crown copyright 2020

 - forgetting to include exempt income, such as rent, in the turnover to which the flat rate is applied

-7.8 How do I prepare business accounts for income tax purposes while I am using the Flat Rate Scheme?
+7.8 Preparing business accounts for Income Tax purposes while using the Flat Rate Scheme

 It is expected that accounts for businesses who are using the scheme will be prepared using gross receipts, less the flat rate VAT percentage, for turnover and that expenses will include the irrecoverable input VAT.

-If you use the Flat Rate Scheme and annual accounting scheme together, then you must pay by electronic means.
-For further details on payment see VAT Notice 700 The VAT Guide.
+If you use the Flat Rate Scheme and Annual Accounting Scheme together, then you must pay by electronic means.
+For further details on payment see VAT guide (VAT Notice 700).

 Virtually all VAT-registered businesses are required by law to submit their returns online and pay electronically.
 You will not have to do this if either of the following apply, HMRC is satisfied that: